 Master of Arts in Liberal Studies Applicants

-If you are a certified teacher and hold an initial license, you will need to earn a master's degree to obtain professional certification.
-The MA/LS serves this purpose, provided that:
+If you are a certified teacher and hold an initial license,* you will need to earn a master's degree to obtain professional certification.
+The MA in Liberal Studies can serve this purpose, provided that:

-NOTE: Be advised that this is strictly a basic guide and information must be adjusted according to your history, education and experience as appropriate.
-For further information, visit NYSED at http://www.highered.nysed.gov/tcert/certificate/relatedmasters.html.
+- and you follow the steps outlined in our Sample Professional Certification Application Guide (PDF) for your TEACH on-line account.
+(Be advised that this is strictly a basic guide and information must be adjusted according to your history, education and experience as appropriate.
+For further information, visit NYSED at http://www.highered.nysed.gov/tcert/certificate/relatedmasters.html.)

-Prior to applying to the MA/LS program, you should review the University's course offerings to ensure that they are relevant to your certification needs.
+Program applicants should review the University's course offerings to ensure that they are relevant to their specific certification needs.

 School of Professional Development